Wiiseguy/aqa/README.md

 ```
 Then, to run all your tests: `npm run test`

-All files anywhere in your package's directory (and subdirectories, excluding `node_modules` and directories that start with a single `_` ) that match the following patterns will be ran:
+All files anywhere in your package's directory (and subdirectories, excluding `node_modules` and directories that start with a single `_` ) that match the following patterns will be run:
 ```
 test.js
 tests.js